arhszaf/Projects/Distibuted Systems/Back End/readme.md

 <font color="red">**Client**</font>: Sends GPX file data to the master server and receives the processed results.

-**Master**: Manages the connection between clients and workers, distributes the workload, and aggregates the results from workers.
+1. <span style="color: red;">**Master**</span>: Manages the connection between clients and workers, distributes the workload, and aggregates the results from workers.

-**Worker**: Processes chunks of GPX data to compute various statistics like total distance, average speed, total elevation, and total time.
+2. **Worker**: Processes chunks of GPX data to compute various statistics like total distance, average speed, total elevation, and total time.

-**GPXParser**: Parses the GPX file to extract waypoint information.
+3. **GPXParser**: Parses the GPX file to extract waypoint information.